oliviaoliv3/tipcalc/README.md

 1. Add a CSS file, and wire up the JavaScript and CSS files
   - add a simple `console.log` in the js file to verify that it's included correctly
   - add a simple style change, like a background color on `body`, to verify that it's referenced correctly

-1. In git, commit, and push
+With git, stage the changes, commit with a descriptive message and push

 ## Story #1